jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (ii) that any application lodged under section 303 has been complied with—

 ### 308 Appeals to the Court of Appeal
-(1) Section 144 of the Summary Proceedings Act 1957 applies in respect of a decision of the High Court under section 299 of this Act as if the decision has been made under section 107 of the Summary Proceedings Act 1957.
+(1) Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to a decision of the High Court under section 299 as if the decision had been made under section 300 of that Act.
 (2) Subsection (1) does not apply to appeals against a determination of the High Court under section 299 if that determination related to a decision of the Environment Court under section 149U.
 Instead, section 149V(3) to (7) apply.

 ## Part 11A — Act not to be used to oppose trade competitors